TRU-K/Robinhood/RobinHood.md

 ---

 ### Below you will find a case study of the major FinTech company RobinHood.
+The RobinHood website can be found [here](https://robinhood.com/us/en/)

 ---